Value-added tax (VAT)

 - Ordinary rate of 21%, applied on regular supplies of goods and services.

 - Reduced rate of 10%, applied on basic necessities (e.g. food and agricultural products not included in the ‘super reduced’ 4% rate, dwellings, other qualifying services).
-Since 29 June 2017, live cultural events (e.g. theatres, circuses bullfights, concerts) are taxed at the reduced rate of 10% too.
-Since 5 July 2018, the VAT rate applicable to cinema tickets is 10%.
+Live cultural events and cinema tickets are taxed at the reduced rate of 10% too.

 - Super reduced rate of 4%, applied on basic necessities other than those classified under the reduced rate (e.g. bread, milk, books, medicine).

 In the Canary Islands, a specific tax is applied instead of VAT, called the Canary Island General Indirect Tax (IGIC).
-The ordinary IGIC rate is 7%, and the other IGIC rates are 0%, 3%, 9.5%, and 13.5% (20% for tobacco).
-IGIC is similar to VAT, but it has some significant differences, such as the exemption established for telecommunications services.
+The ordinary IGIC rate is 6.5%, and the other IGIC rates are 0%, 3%, 9.5%, and 13.5% (20% for tobacco).
+IGIC is similar to VAT, with some significant differences, such as the tax exemption established for telecommunications services.
 Imports of tangible goods into the Canary Islands are subject to this tax.

 In Ceuta and Melilla, sales tax is applied instead of VAT.

 Many goods imported into Spain from outside the European Union are subject to customs duties.
-The rates of duty are provided by the EU’s Common Customs Tariff and vary widely.
+The rates are established by the EU’s Common Customs Tariff and vary widely.

 Excise duties are chargeable on most hydrocarbon oil products, alcoholic drinks, and tobacco products imported into or produced in Spain.
-Purely as examples, most road fuels carry a duty of about EUR 0.33 per litre, cigarettes carry a duty of about EUR 24.7 per thousand plus 51% of the maximum retail sale price (with a minimum tax of EUR 131.5 per 1,000 cigarettes, to be increased up to EUR 141 if the retail price is less than EUR 196 per 1,000 cigarettes), tobacco of about EUR 23.5 per kg plus 41.5% of the maximum retail sale price (with a minimum tax of EUR 98.75 per kg, to be increased up to EUR 102.75 if the retail price is less than EUR 165 per kg), most wines of EUR 0 per litre, and spirits of about EUR 9.59 per litre of pure alcohol included.
+Some examples are: (i) most road fuels, approximately EUR 0.38 per litre; (ii) cigarettes, approximately EUR 24.7 per thousand plus 51% of the maximum retail price (with a minimum tax of EUR 131.5 per 1,000 cigarettes, which is increased to EUR 141 if the retail price is less than EUR 196 per 1,000 cigarettes); (iii) tobacco, approximately EUR 23.5 per kg plus 41.5% of the maximum retail price (with a minimum tax of EUR 98.75 per kg, which is increased to EUR 102.75 if the retail price is less than EUR 165 per kg); (iv) most wines, EUR 0 per litre; and (v) spirits, approximately EUR 9.59 per litre of pure alcohol included.

 Tax on tax-haven-resident companies owning real estate in Spain

-A transfer tax, which is usually 5% to 11%, depending upon the region, is generally levied on inter vivos transfers, including real estate transfers and real estate leases that are exempt from VAT.
+A transfer tax, which is usually 5% to 11%, depending on the region, is generally levied on inter vivos transfers, including real estate transfers and real estate leases that are exempt from VAT.

 Second and subsequent transfers of buildings are exempt from VAT; consequently, they are, in principle, subject to transfer tax.